Become a VET Teacher

 To meet student demand and identified industry shortfalls, skilled and experienced people are needed to teach the following learning areas:

-HOSPITALITY / EVENTS – You could teach courses such as: Events; Hospitality; Kitchen Operations
+Hospitality – You could teach courses such as: Hospitality; Cookery

-RETAIL / PERSONAL SERVICES – You could teach courses such as: Beauty Services; Make Up; Retail Cosmetics; Salon Assistant
+Retails and Personal Services – You could teach courses such as: Beauty Services; Make Up; Salon Assistant

 You need a TAE Certificate IV in Training & Assessment to teach in a school.
 This, together with the required industry qualifications and experience (an apprenticeship plus five years in industry) would allow you to apply for positions in schools.
 Employer schools would then assist you in getting Permission to Teach registration with the Victorian Institute of Teaching, which will allow you to teach in your subject area at the school.
 Note: Assistance may be available with payment for the TAE Course.